actualbudget/docs/docs/contributing/writing-docs.md

 `<details><summary>The title of the summary</summary>`

-Place your content inside the details-tags.
+Place the content inside the details-tags.

 `</details>`